WillUHD/watter/README.md

 ### Future Direction
 1. **Support for ARM-based Macs**: Watter currently only supports parsing the commandline from Intel Macs.
 A future release will provide support for ARM Macs as well, since ARM Macs have a slightly different `powermetrics` output style.
-2. **Security issue**: For ease of development, Watter requests the user for an admin password.
-It then uses the key command `echo "password" | sudo -S zsh -c powermetrics ...` which leaves a crucial security vulnerability.
-To mitigate this I could add the current process as a `sudoer` concealing the application, as `powermetrics` is usually not something to be worried about in terms of getting automatic `sudo` permission or not
-3. **Use without admin password**: Currently, Watter needs your admin password to function.
+2. **Use without admin password**: Currently, Watter needs your admin password to function.
 I could add another binary that talks to the SMC without the need for an admin password or find another way.
 However, currently, `powermetrics` is the safest way to do everything.
 I could also store the admin password once in Keychain for ease of use, however I'm still exploring options as to how to do this.
-4. **Context-aware backgrounds**: In Swift, the OS decides what color to paint text/graphics depending on the wallpaper color, to increase contrast.
-So if the wallpaper is dark, the menubar text is going to be white.
-If the wallpaper is bright, the menubar text is going to be black.
-I have no way of doing this unless I enable screen record functions, and it's not even possible using JNA.
-On multiple displays, it also doesn't properly increase transparency as the display loses focus.
+3. **Context-aware backgrounds**: It requests for screen recording permissions to adapt to contrast within the menubar's colors depending on wallpaper luminosity, because it doesn't rely on the OS's drawing techniques which handle this automatically.
+It also can't detect whether if the menubar has lost its focus and only adapts to the current focused display.
+Ideally, it can have separate colors for each display if necessary and decrease the transparency when a display has lost its focus.
-5. **Proper quitting strategy**: The app doesn't cancel the process when quit.
+4. **Proper quitting strategy**: The app doesn't cancel the process when quit.
 Looking for a solution when force quit as well.
-6.

 ### Credits
 <div align="center">